zentrocdot/wapscan/README.md

 # README

-<p align="justify">This repository consists of Bash based wireless access point scanner for the command line.
+<p align="justify">This repository consists of <code>Bash</code> based wireless access point scanner for the command line.
 The user can decide, if he is using the bunch of scripts or if the DEB package is used.</p>

 ## Prerequisites